vEnhance/1802/src/ipep.typ

 after that the line and surface integrals will always be the *vector field* variant instead (in Part Hotel).
 If you want to flip ahead,
-take a glance at @fig-int-chart-stokes at @table-purples.
+take a glance at @fig-int-chart-stokes and @table-purples.

 == [TEXT] Idea of how these are computed when $d = n$ and $n >= 2$